kryptonite07/mern-sample/README.md

 1. Buyers browse the store categories, products and brands
 2. Sellers or Merchants manage their own brand component
-3. Admins manage and control the entire store components
+3. Admins manage and control the entire store components.

 * features::